pluginever/wc-min-max-quantities/readme.txt

 12. Product > Categories (Pro)

 == Changelog ==
+= 2.2.5 (18th Feb 2026) =
+* New: Updated the plugin framework to the latest version.
+* Enhance: Optimized the plugin codebase for better performance and security.
+* Compatibility: Checked compatibility with the WooCommerce v10.5 and WordPress v6.9.
+* Block Compatibility: Fixed compatibility issue with the WooCommerce cart block.
+* Fix: Fixed few minor issues.

 = 2.2.3 (21st Dec 2025) =
 * Enhance: Updated the plugin assets for better performance.
 * Fix: Fixed few known issues.